Seravo/docs/index.md

 All instances have sftp/ssh access and you can develop your site like you are used to.
 Continue reading if you want to enhance your workflow and start using modern dev tools.

 ### Really minimal guide for developing your site:
-Read the other topics to really understand what's happening over here.
+This is for the developer who wants just really general guidelines.

 ```
 # Clone your site to your computer and name the git remote as 'production'